ReevesA1/ansible-bootstrap/README1.md

 Add-WUServiceManager -MicrosoftUpdate
 }
 ```
+- Test it as admin run  my alias `winup`
 ### Run the Script
 - Always Run `winget upgrade --all`
 - Then In the Latest Powershell